+Date of Evaluation: Practicum Placement:

+Student Name:

+Supervisor Name:

-Date of Evaluation: Practicum Placement: Student Name: Supervisor Name: PLEASE NOTE: Accreditation now requires at vast a por vor of the student's evaluation be based on direct observation (i.e., live e or vice y-auce precording) during each evaluation period.
-Please indicate how you directly obs rved the tude, as well as how much (e.g., number of sessions) and types of sessions (e.g., asse on ent of therapy) you observed during this evaluation period.
+based on direct observation (i.e. Please indicate how you directle now requires at least a portion of the student's evaluation be a, live or video-audio recording) during each evaluation period. y observed the student, as well as how much (e.g., number of (e.g., assessment or therapy) you observed during this evaluation